Sinyii/Sinyii.github.io/_posts/2019-05-05-NoSQL-Neo4j-Redis.markdown

 ### Part 1- Neo4j

 #### DB preview
-This Neo4j DB contain above 3000 nodes and relations, this is just part of the Neo4j DB.
+This Neo4j DB contain above 3000 nodes and relations, this picture is just part of it.
 ![preview](/image/graphdb/comment2.PNG)

 ### 1. FanGraph Class Implementation